-In 2009 he was given a Lifetime Achievement Award at the annual Chambers Directory Bar Awards.
+In 2009 Michael was given a Lifetime Achievement Award at the annual Chambers Directory Bar Awards.

-In 2014 he was nominated for the Bar’s pro bono award.
+In 2014 Michael was nominated for the Bar’s pro bono award.

-Among his many credits, he was described in Legal Business in 1994 as "the Bar's Renaissance Man", and in Chambers and Partners Directory 1996 as one of the top three stars of the Bar.
+Among his many credits, Michael was described in Legal Business in 1994 as "the Bar's Renaissance Man", and in Chambers and Partners Directory 1996 as one of the top three stars of the Bar.
 He was, while from 1996 President of Trinity College, in part-time practice, but returned to full-time practice in 2006.
 He was named as one of the top ten barristers of the decade by Legal Business in 1999, one of the top ten currently in practice in "The Independent on Sunday" in 2001 and one of six barristers in the Time List of the 100 Most Influential Lawyers in Great Britain in 2008 and 2010.
-He was The Times "Lawyer of the Week" in November 1999 and won the Women's Defence League award in 1991 for his contribution to women's rights law.
+He was The Times "Lawyer of the Week" in November 1999.

 The Honourable Michael J Beloff QC, President of Trinity College, Oxford 1996-2006, Treasurer of Grays Inn 2008, was born in 1942 and educated at the Dragon School, Eton (King's Scholar, Captain of the School and Editor of the Eton College Chronicle), and Magdalen College, Oxford (Open Demy).